 Each team monitors the progress of engagements via a proprietary in-house engagement database.
 The engagement database allows us to analyse the range of engagements that have occurred over a period.
-We measure these engagements against various characteristics including a set of milestones to track our progress and achievements.
-These four milestones are: issue raised, issue acknowledged, commitment to change, and change implemented.

 Our Funds' engagement approaches

 While all engagement and voting data is recorded in the same process, each team may have different areas of particular focus when approaching their engagement with companies.
 To illustrate, we summarise below some of the teams' variations in emphasis among the diverse range of topics under environmental, social and governance issues on which they engage.
 Voting differentials are discussed further under Principle 12.